Abstract Factory Pattern

 }

 Now we define code for the instantiation of each family of products inside the Client class.
-To do this, we define a constructor inside the Client class, which is parameterized on the basis of the theme.
+To do this, we define a constructor inside the Client class, which is parameterized based on the theme.
 For the light theme, we instantiate light theme-based products, and likewise for the dark theme.

 import java.util.Scanner;